 Like Math U See curriculum.
 But tweak it to prevent monotony.
 Like creating games out of math concepts my kids struggle with.
-(Tried to do that with Pythagorean theorem last year, ha, that was funny…trying to invent the Pythagorean wheel, or triangle 🙂
+(Tried to do that with the Pythagorean theorem last year, ha, that was funny…trying to invent the Pythagorean wheel or triangle 🙂

-Last year, my chess-entranced son took fifteen minute morning breaks playing chess on line.
-He also has a fascination with Lego (what nine year old boy doesn’t).
+Last year, my chess-entranced son took fifteen-minute morning breaks playing chess online.
+He also has a fascination with Lego (what a nine-year-old boy doesn’t).
 Sometimes he has Lego challenges to break up study days.

 - Try something new to keep it interesting.